Simplifying your cloud services strategy by utilising Public Cloud, Hybrid Cloud and Edge Computing.

 Distributed Cloud platforms explained

 Despite having less control, lower costs coupled with flexibility and scalability makes the Public Cloud a strong option for many workloads.
 Organisations working with big data will be eager to take advantage of the analytics services and scalability provided by the Public Cloud.
 Those looking for cap-ex free infrastructure will be happy to shift operational workloads such as web applications into the cloud.
-Our Public Cloud practice Oworx can help your organisation transform your cloud services strategy.
+Our public cloud practice, SCC Hyperscale , can help your organisation transform its public cloud strategy

 Hybrid / Multi Cloud